13th SUNDAY IN ORDINARY TIME (Cycle B)

 35 While he was still speaking, people from the synagogue official's house arrived and said, "Your daughter has died; why trouble the teacher any longer?"
 36 Disregarding the message that was reported, Jesus [immediately] said to the synagogue official, "Do not be afraid, just have faith."
 37 He did not allow anyone to accompany him inside except Peter, James, and John, the brother of James.
 38 When they arrived at the house of the synagogue official, he caught sight of a commotion, people weeping and wailing loudly.
 39 So he went in and said to them, "Why this commotion and weeping?
 This child is not dead but asleep."
 40 And they ridiculed him.
 Then he put them all out.
 He took along the child's father and mother and those who were with him and entered the room where the child was.
 41 He took the child by the hand and said to her, "Talitha koum," which means, "Little girl, I say to you, arise!"
 42 The girl, a child of twelve, arose immediately and walked around.
 At that, they were utterly astounded.
 43 He gave strict orders that no one should know this and said that she should be given something to eat (underlining added for emphasis).

 When someone from Jairus's house arrived to tell him his daughter had died, Jesus told Jairus to have faith.
 Faith is the same word Jesus spoke to the woman with the hemorrhage of blood in verse 34.
-Even though Jairus knew that His child was dead, there were past miracles that might have encouraged Jairus to have faith that Jesus could raise his daughter from the dead.
-For example, the prophets Elijah and Elisha both raised children from the dead (1 Kng 17:17-24 and 2 Kng 4:18-37).
+Even though Jairus knew that His child was dead, there were past miracles that might have encouraged him to have faith that Jesus could raise his daughter from death.
+For example, the prophets Elijah and Elisha raised children from the dead (1 Kng 17:17-24 and 2 Kng 4:18-37).

-When Jesus arrived at Jairus's house, He only allowed Peter, James and John Zebedee, and the child's parents to come into the child's room.
+When Jesus arrived at Jairus's house, He only allowed Peter, James and his brother John Zebedee, and the child's parents to enter the child's room.
 Including the child, there were seven people in the room.
-Seven is one of the so-called perfect numbers and in Scripture, symbolizing perfection and fulfillment, especially spiritual perfection.
+Seven is one of the so-called perfect numbers, and in Scripture, it symbolizes perfection and fulfillment, especially spiritual perfection.
 This event was the first time Peter, James, and John were singled out from among the other Apostles to accompany Jesus.
 They would also accompany Him when He ascended the Mt. of Transfiguration (Mk 9:2) and when He prayed in the Garden of Gethsemane before His arrest (Mk 14:33).

 In verse 43, Jesus gave the parents the practical command to provide the child with something to eat.
 He also told them not to share the true nature of the miracle.
 Jesus asked for their silence because opposition to Him continued to grow, and He needed more time before the climax of His mission.